While we are so busy, running around trying to make sense of life, the life is actually here, waiting for us to arrive.

 In both, my Counselling, as well as Yoga practice, the discipline of meditation is an imperative adjunct to healing body, mind and heart.
 If we do not tend the mind, we are likely prone to drop back into old habitual beliefs and ideas, attitudes and actions, which binds us into suffering.

-I provide my clients with on going guided practice of meditation, as well as understanding and applying the basic Buddhist and Yogic concepts in daily life.
+If requested, I provide my clients with on going guided practice of meditation, as well as understanding and applying the basic Buddhist and Yogic concepts in daily life.

 Meditation (Sanskrit “Dyana”) itself has two main components which are the attributes we cultivate in mind and heart: Wisdom (awareness, insight) and Love (compassion, gentleness).
 The two are just like two wings of a bird.
 In order for it to fly, it has to have both wings.
 Wisdom without the Love is arrogance.
 Love without the Wisdom is ignorance.

-To find out more, please look bellow.
+To find out more, look bellow.

 The breeze at dawn has secrets to tell.
 Don't go back to sleep.
 You must ask for what you really want.
 Don't go back to sleep.
 People are walking back and forth across the doorsill where the two worlds touch.
 The door is round and wide open.
 Don't go back to sleep.